Terms of Reference

 The review may consider any other matter relevant to the Code, and it must take into account changes in law and practice since the 2012-13 independent review.

-The review must specifically take into account any relevant recommendations or findings concerning the conduct of insurers from ASIC, the Financial Ombudsman Service (FOS) and the Code Governance Committee (CGC).
+The review must specifically take into account any relevant recommendations or findings concerning the conduct of insurers from ASIC, the Australian Financial Complaints Authority (AFCA) and the Code Governance Committee (CGC).

 The ICA is responsible for carrying out the review.